DisnakeDev/disnake/docs/api.rst

         The default auto archive duration for newly created threads being changed.

         :type: :class:`int`

+    .. attribute:: guild_timeout

+        The datetime when the time out expires, if any.

+        :type: :class:`datetime.datetime`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these